UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 Note the explicit reference to the `Children` property (list of views to be arranged on screen).
 No such property is made in the XAML because again, it is declared as the `ContentProperty`.

+`StackLayout` is a subclass of the generic class `Layout`.
 Again, here is a sneak peak of the generic Layout class declaration in Xamarin.Forms
 ```C#
 [ContentProperty ("Children")]
 public abstract class Layout<T> : Layout, IViewContainer<T> where T : View
 ```

-*Label and Button*
+So from this, we can probably expect other layout classes to have a `Children` property.

+##### The Label and Button
-Finally we see the declaration of a `Label` and `Button`.
+Finally we see the declaration (and implicit instantiation) of `Label` and `Button` objects.
 These become added to the `Children` collection of the `StackLayout`.

 ```XAML
 <Label Text="Welcome to Xamarin.Forms!"